 Make sure you snap pics of the furniture from ALL sides and angles.

 I know you’re ready to bust out that screwdriver, but you’ve got to wait a bit longer.
 Label everything first.

 We find that painter’s tape and sharpies work great for this task.
 The tape typically won’t damage the furniture, but it will stay put and you can write on it.

 Come up with a designation system for your item(s).
 For our Pax wardrobes, we named the units A, B, C, and so on.
 Then we gave each shelf a number…A1, etc.

 While labeling your IKEA goods, try to include terms like:

 - left side/right side

-The more explicit you can be, the better.
+The more detailed you can be, the better.
 Err on the side of including too much info rather than too little.
 It will save you a LOT of time during the re-assembly phase if you know which pieces belong where.

 Tip #5: Grab your tools, and your Ziploc bag.

 With everything labeled, you can finally start taking the furniture apart.
 Grab a Ziploc, and label it.
-For our Pax units, we had one bag per wardrobe, so our Ziploc bags were labeled A, B, C etc.
+For our Pax units, we had one bag per wardrobe, so our Ziploc bags were labeled A, B, C, etc.